Christian-Stieber/Christians-Steam-Bot/README.md

 ## Windows

+### Visual Studio 2022 Community Edition

-This is designed for Visual Studio 2022 Community Edition, with activated `vcpkg` support.
+This is designed for Visual Studio 2022 Community Edition, with suitable features installed ("Tools" menu, "Get Tools and Features...").
+I'm not listing all the optional packages that I'm seeing on each workload, just the ones that I think might not be selected by default.

+* Workloads
+  * Desktop development with C++
+    * C++ CMake tools for Windows
+    * vcpkg package manager
+  * Windows application development

-If `vcpkg` has not been integrated into your VS installation yet, open a Visual Studio Command Prompt and run `vcpkg integrate install`.
+In addition, you need to activate the `vcpkg` integration with Visual Studio.
+Open a "Visual Studio Command Prompt" from the "Tools" menu, and run `vcpkg integrate install`.

-With this, just open the main folder.
-Visual Studio should see the `CMakeLists.txt` there and use it automatically.
-It will also download and build the required dependecies.
+With everything set up correctly, when you start Visual Studio, select "Open a local folder" to open the top level folder.
+Visual Studio should detect the `CMakeLists.txt` and start creating the build system automatically, as well as download and compile Boost, OpenSSL and ProtoBuf.
+This may take a while, but these things are cached.
+You can also trigger the build system generation manually from the "Project" menu.

+With the build system in place, just "Build all" from the "Build" menu.
+The executable will be `out\build\windows-x64-debug\ChristiansSteamBot.exe`.

+### Visual Studio Code, MSYS2 etc.

+None of these are supported; you're on your own.

 # Usage